p4n1c/cmf/README.md

 # Welcome to CMF!
 ## Overview
 CMF is an project assignment :)
-It's a framework that allows running certain code defined tasks, and or yaml defined tasks (yaml support is not implemneted).
+It's a framework that allows running certain code defined tasks, and or yaml defined tasks.
 Tasks can be defined as ruby class with a few helper methods provided to support basic tasks that could be needed to setup a server.
 It's highly extensible that it allows the user to extend the functionality even within the defined tasks itself.